Auste1989/metis_projects/Student_Grade_Prediction/README.md

 ### Data analysis

+* Figured out the hyper-parameters for 6 different models :thumbsup:
+* Compared all the models with their best hyper-parameters (SGB did the best on Cross Validation comparing accuracy score) :thumbsup:
+* Random Forest was showing signs of overfitting initially, but after adding min_samples_leaf limit to 3, the score improved.
+* Tried oversampling (using Random, SMOTE and ADASYN), didn't help, need to look into it more :thumbsup:
+* Need to do forward feature selection
+1. Only failures and higher yielded - roc_auc 0.675

-* Potentially log the absences and failures features, since they're right-skewed (*only applicable for LogisticRegression*)
+* Potentially log the absences and failures features, since they're right-skewed (*only applicable for LogisticRegression, and since it isn't my chosen model, I'll leave it*)
-* Mother's and father's education are correlated (0.64), should combine into 1 *maybe avg. of the two**
+* Mother's and father's education are correlated (0.64), should combine into 1 *(maybe avg. of the two)*
-* Alcohol consumption on weekdays and weekends are strongly correlated (0.62), could combine it into one (*avg. alcohol consumption*)
+* Alcohol consumption on weekdays and weekends are strongly correlated (0.62) (*could combine it into one or take an avg. alcohol consumption*)
 * Travel time and address (U vs R) are highly correlated (logical), leave only travel time
 * Freetime and going out variables are also relatively highly correlated, could combine them into 1 or remove going out, since alcohol consumption columns cover a large effect of going out
-* Tried oversampling (using Random, SMOTE and ADASYN), but they made the accuracy score go down :confused:
-* Figured out the hyper-parameters for 6 different models :thumbsup:
-* Compared all the models with their best hyper-parameters